This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Once dry aged, you’ll notice your prime rib getting darker in color and dry-looking.
 Remove the prime rib from the refrigerator and allow it to rest for 30 minutes before cooking.

-Dry Aging Prime Rib Expert Tips
+Tips for Dry Aging Rib Roast

 - Buying a prime rib with rib bones attached provides better moisture and flavor for your roast during dry aging.